MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 1. Open the *src\main\resources\application.yml* file.

-1. find the placeholder `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
+1. Find the placeholder `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.

-1. find the placeholder `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-call-graph` app copied from the Azure portal.
+1. Find the placeholder `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-call-graph` app copied from the Azure portal.

-1. find the placeholder `Enter_Your_Client_Secret_Here` and replace the existing value with the value you saved during the creation of `java-spring-webapp-call-graph` copied from the Azure portal.
+1. Find the placeholder `Enter_Your_Client_Secret_Here` and replace the existing value with the value you saved during the creation of `java-spring-webapp-call-graph` copied from the Azure portal.

 ## Run the sample